priya2596/implementation-onboarding-mastery/myframeworks/Foundation-First-Framework.md

 Before I describe the framework, I want to name why it exists.

+A company spends 18 months and €2 million implementing a new analytics platform.
+The go-live happens.
+Leadership celebrates.
+Six months later, the finance team is still exporting to Excel because the data coming out of the platform doesn't match what they know to be true.
+Nobody can explain why.
+The vendor points at the integration.
+The integration team points at the source systems.
+The source system owners say nothing has changed on their end.
+The project is technically complete.
+The problem is very much alive.

 The problem is not the technology.

 The problem is what happens when urgency becomes a permanent operating mode.